WrocTypeScript/talks/README.md

 # Talk proposals

-What would you like to share with the community?
+Do you have something to share with the community?
+[Tell us about it!](https://github.com/WrocTypeScript/talks/issues/new/choose)

 ## FAQ